arpitbbhayani/articles/blogs/ts-smoothing.md

 The pseudocode above computes the optimal window size that maximizes the Kurtosis and in turn ensuring that the smoothened plot has a heavy tail, making anomalies and aberrations stand out.

 Finding the global optimal window size, that maximizes Kurtosis, is not always a good idea, because doing so can totally distort the plot leading to heavy information loss.
-A better way is to find local optimum within pre-defined limits; for example, optimal point for window size between 10 and 40.
+A better way is to find local optimum within pre-defined limits; for example, an optimal point for window size between 10 and 40.
 These limits totally depend on the data at hand.
-Doing this not only leads to smooth plot that highlights anomalies but also converges the computation to a local optimum much quicker.
+Doing this not only leads to a smooth plot that highlights anomalies but also converges the computation to a local optimum much quicker.

 # References